Your Hometown University

 - Kent State Stark is a leading business enterprise.
 Stark County economy received approximately $14.9 million in impacts due to Stark Campus operations.

 - Kent State Stark helps communities reduce social costs.
 As a result of educational attainment by students at Kent State at Stark, the state of Ohio benefits from improved health and reduced welfare, unemployment and crime, saving the public an average of $3.5 million per year.

-Meet Dr. Denise A. Seachrist, Dean & Chief Administrative Officer, and Dr. A. Bathi Kasturiarachi, Associate Dean for Academic Affairs.
-Learn more about our deans.
+Meet Dr. Denise A. Seachrist, Dean & Chief Administrative Officer.
+Learn more about our dean.